samueltober/samuel-tober/_posts/2021-02-20-Partially_observed_data.md

 number of data points.
 This is the maximum likelihood estimate of the parameters given the expected sufficient statistics, which explains the name.

+We have now seen how the two steps work, and are almost ready to start coding.
+First we should just note how to start and how to end.
+In principle, we could start with either the E-step or the M-step.
+That is, we could either make an initial guess on the parameters (random or equal probabilities), and use these as $$\theta^{(0)}$$ in the first E-step.
+Alternatively, we could make an initial guess on the sufficient statistics (random assignment of all missing values, default values or soft assignments).
+Generating plausible parameters seems to be the most common approach, i.e. starting with the E-step.
+(In some cases, the initial parameters can be found from another algorithm, e.g. k-means to initialise Gaussian mixture models; or maximum likelihood on all complete data points.)

+How do we know how many iterations to run the EM algorithm?
+Again, there are multiple options.
+The simplest way is to use a fixed number of iterations, and hope that it converges in this time.
+Another approach would be to look at the change in parameters and stop when the change is below a certain threshold.
+In the same way, we could look at the expected sufficient statistics and stop when these do not differ much between two iterations.
+It is interesting to note that these two are not equivalent, meaning that there are cases when the parameters do not change much but the sufficient statistics do, and vice versa.
+Here, we should make one quick note about the issue of overfitting.
+As stated, each iteration of EM will increase the log likelihood, but only on the training data.
+There is no guarantee that it increases for a separate test set.
+This means that if we do too many iterations, we can eventually start overfitting to the training set and make the log likelihood of a test set decrease.
+To deal with this, one can employ any common regularisation technique, such as early stopping using a separate validation set, or averaging the parameters over multiple k-fold cross validation runs.

+# Using EM On a Simple V-structure
+The goal here will be to implement the E and M step of the algorithm.
+We will work with a 3 node network in a v-structure (X --> Z <-- Y).
+Each variable is binary, which means that in total there are 12 parameters.
+To simplify, our implementation will not be general, in that it will only work for our network.